 Redemption fees (deferred sales charge)

-The redemption fee may decrease progressively based on the number of years the units were held.
+For some funds purchased before June 1, 2022, the redemption fee may decrease progressively based on the number of years the units were held.
 For example, a redemption fee may be 6% the first year and decrease by 1% each year thereafter until it reaches zero after six years of holding the units.

 You can sometimes exchange (switch) your units for those of another fund in the same fund family at no charge.